Lifeboost Coffee Beans Review 2023: Something for Every Coffee Lover

 This is a common question, which is no surprise given Lifeboost’s many claims (just like its competitor, Purity Coffee).
 So HomeGrounds wanted to be thorough in this Lifeboost Coffee review.

 Let’s start at the farm.

+Like Kicking Horse Coffee, Lifeboost is also one of the sustainable coffee brands we support.
 The vast majority of Lifeboost’s coffee plants are grown at a high elevation of nearly 6,000 feet in the mountains of Nicaragua.
 The region has the ideal climate to produce high-quality Arabica coffee beans.

 The coffee plants are all grown organically, as certified by the USDA.
 This benefits the consumer, as the coffee beans aren’t exposed to pesticides.
 It benefits the coffee farmers, who can seek higher prices for their coffee.
 And it benefits the environment at the origin.

-Are you interested in organic coffee?
+Note: Are you interested in organic coffee?
 Check out our picks for the best organic beans.
 Lifeboost is among them.